masterdesky/coding-guides/C-C++/compile-example/README.md

 from the clang software package.
 If we're working with non-standard header files, we also have to tell the compiler that which directory it should search for these header files that are included in our `.c` or `.cpp` project codes.
-In this example I'm using a simple example, where we're including a `test.hpp` header file that resides in the `include` directory to a simple `main.cpp` code.
+In this guide I'm using a simple example, where we're including a `test.hpp` header file (that resides in the `include` directory) in a simple `main.cpp` code.
 The same steps can be used for similar problems written in either `C` or `C++`.